Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Tracking with ML -based Prediction and Association Networks

+The noise is applied independently per time step and per state dimension, assuming no temporal correlation and no cross-correlation between state variables.
+This design choice deliberately abstracts from detailed sensor-specific error models in favor of a lightweight and reproducible uncertainty approximation suitable for data-driven association learning.
+As shown in Fig. {\ref{pic::SantArch}}, the data format was created accordingly to enable index-based track assignment for \ac{SANT}.
+The actual number of tracks can vary between 0 and a maximum of $n=16$ objects, as is given by the KITTI data set using our selected objects (cars and vans) {\cite{Geiger2012CVPR}}.
+The size of the input matrix therefore corresponds to $k \times (n + 1)$, where $k = 5$ is the number of state values for our work.
+The columns of the matrix contain the state vectors of the $n$ tracks and the state vector of the incoming sensor object.
+A deeper analysis of our data is presented in the \ac{MANTa} section.

 \paragraph{Network architecture} The network as depicted in Fig. {\ref{pic::SantArch}} is designed as a sequence-to-classification network.
-At each timestamp, a matrix is passed as input holding both the information of the one to-be-assigned \ac{SO} and the multiple currently-tracked objects.
-Architectures with \ac{RNN}, \ac{GRU}, \ac{LSTM} and \ac{BiLST} layers were tested.
-The best performing architecture was experimentally determined to be a \ac{BiLST} layer as shown in Fig. {\ref{pic::SantArch}}.
+At each timestamp, a matrix is passed as input holding both, the information of the one to-be-assigned \ac{SO} and the multiple currently-tracked objects.
+Architectures with \ac{RNN}, \ac{GRU}, \ac{LSTM} and \ac{BILSTM} layers were tested.
+The best performing architecture was experimentally determined to be a \ac{BILSTM} layer as shown in Fig. {\ref{pic::SantArch}}.

 We are using the work introduced by Hochreiter et al. {\cite{DL_LSTM.1997}}, who demonstrated the ability to capture the context from both ends of the sequence by combining the outputs of two LSTM layers that pass the information in opposite directions.
-The resulting architecture is called \ac{BiLST}.
-The output mode has been configured in the \ac{BiLST} layer, so that the layer is able to receive a sequence as input and calculate an output vector.
+The resulting architecture is called \ac{BILSTM}.
+The output mode has been configured in the \ac{BILSTM} layer, so that the layer is able to receive a sequence as input and calculate an output vector.
 This form of dimension reduction is necessary in order to carry out the classification.
 The final FC layer specifies the number of classes via the number of output values.
 The class probabilities are calculated in the softmax layer by applying the softmax function.
 The cross-entropy cost function is utilized to quantify the discrepancy between the network's probabilistic predictions and the ground truth values, a method particularly suited for tasks involving categorically exclusive classes.
 This approach employs one-hot encoding to transform class representations into binary vector formats.

 We calculate the cost function as the average of the cross-entropy losses for each prediction, relative to its corresponding target value:

 where $N$ denotes the total number of association samples (i.e., total number of timestamps), $C$ represents the number of class categories, $y_{i,j}\in [0,1]$ is the GT indicator for whether class $j$ is the correct classification for sample $i$, and $\hat{y}_{i,j}$ is the predicted probability that sample $i$ belongs to class $j$, as derived from the softmax function output.